Mental Disability and Insurance Coverage

 The Mental Health Parity Act

-The Mental Health Parity Act (MHPA), passed in 1996, was conceived as a means of ending discrimination between physical and mental health benefits in employer-provided insurance plans.
+The Mental Health Parity Act (MHPA), passed in 1996, was conceived as a means of ending discrimination against mental health claims in employer-provided insurance plans.
 Despite strong initial bipartisan support, however, opposition from insurers and employers derailed initial efforts to pass the law.
 Opponents argued that increasing mental health coverage limits would drive up costs.
 The proponents of the bill then backed off in their demands and the legislation that ultimately passed is restricted in scope.
 The MHPA does not require mental health coverage.
-It applies only to annual and lifetime benefits caps, does not apply to employers with fewer than 50 employees, and provides an exemption where mental health coverage would raise an employer's premiums above one percent.
-The law also has a sunset provision, which means it was enacted only for a limited time.
-The original sunset provision has been extended four times.
-The current extension runs through December 31, 2005.
+It applies only to annual and lifetime benefits caps, does not apply to employers with fewer than 50 employees, and provides an exemption where mental health coverage would raise an employer's premiums above 1 percent.

 A number of states, including Texas, Maine, Maryland, Minnesota, New Hampshire, and Rhode Island, also have laws that improve the rights of the mentally disabled to secure insurance benefits.
 These laws do not apply, however, to employee benefit plans that are fully self-insured; these are instead governed by the federal Employee Retirement Income Security Act (ERISA).
 State laws are still an important means by which some of the mentally disabled may secure insurance benefits.